cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 **k** is the max number of documents to match.

 **embeddings** is the vector attribute in the Index to be matched.

-### TODO

-Indicate the target URL and HTTP method here

 ### Search from the command line for players like Rickey Henderson (henderi01)